-This page is designed to print on a single sheet.
+Designed to print on a single sheet.

 A guide for students, teachers, and counselors · notaloneproject.org/chapters